 Before You Call a Solar Lead, Know Who You’re Calling

 Even though the solar industry is booming after the passage of the Inflation Reduction Act in 2022, high-quality data is still scarce.
 There’s simply more demand for leads than there is supply.
 And customer acquisition costs continue to rise.
 So, you need to be strategic.

 You need to build a solar telemarketing strategy capable of making the most of each and every call.
 This means your scripts are the linchpin of your solar call center’s campaigns.

 The very best solar cold calling scripts don’t just guide efficient conversations for your agents.
 They first take into account the available and actionable information that you have on the people you’re dialing.

 Adjust Your Scripts to the Local Market

-Anyone who has worked in solar lead generation knows just how many regulatory hurdles there are to account for while dialing.
+Anyone who has worked in solar telemarketing and lead generation knows just how many regulatory hurdles there are to account for while dialing.
 To make things more complicated, these different rules change regularly and vary from state to state.
 From “no-rebuttal” states to so-called “purchase-only” states, there’s simply more information out there than you can expect any agent to remember in order to remain compliant.
 That’s why these compliance differences need to be built into your cold calling scripts from the get-go.

 So, consider the states that you’ll be dialing as you’re crafting individually tailored cold calling scripts.
 If, for example, a state requires–as many do–that your agent gives their name, your company’s name, and their employee number, make sure that your script reflects that.
 Or, if a state mandates two-party consent for recordings, make sure your scripts include a notice within the first ten seconds that the call is being recorded.